sharovatov/sharovatov/README.md

 ## About me

-I started my first job in IT in 2001, joined a small company in Volzhsky, Volgograd region, Russia as a sysadmin, was doing network support and Active Directory maintenance and support.
+I started my first job in IT in 2001, joined a small company in Volzhsky (Volgograd region, Russia) as a sysadmin, was doing network support and Active Directory maintenance and support.

 In 2004 became a web-developer, did lots of javascript/html/css/php then some .NET.
 Had lots of fun supporting IE5.5, IE6, IE, Opera 7+ :)